Luis Bezeta

 Luis Bezeta (Luis Bourgon Zubieta, 12 April 1976) is a Spanish visual artist and filmmaker.

 He studied Physics at the University of Cantabria.
 Later in 2001, he traveled to Germany, where he continued studying Theoretical Physics at the FU Berlin.
 Then in 2006, finished the Advanced Course Direction and Production Film-Video-TV in IDEP, Barcelona.

 Fascinated by the silent films of Buster Keaton and Méliès, he entered the Institute of Audiovisual Sciences in Berlin in 2001 and in 2006 performed the Course of mounting the School of Cinema and Audiovisual of Catalonia (ESCAC).

-In his youth he treats various disciplines such as theater, short or animated image, but his desire to work with the moving image takes you very quickly to video art.
+In his youth, he explored various disciplines, including theatre and short or animated films, but he soon focused on video art.

 He is an expert in auto shooting and in performer with fictional characters played by the same.

 In 2011 the Museum of Modern and Contemporary Art of Santander and Cantabria MeBas space opens and organizes its first major exhibition individual.
 La Capella de Barcelona Production in turn organized in 2014 a solo exhibition entitled 'Es una escena en la que yo mismo actúo'.

 It has been part of numerous solo and group exhibitions both nationally and internationally.
 In his pieces use different visual and auditory procedures such as video, photography, drawing or performance.

 He is the founder and creator of the spaces Pandemolden Laboratory of Art and Demolden Video Project.